A second view on the X-ray polarization of NGC 4151 with IXPE: Data analysis

 A total of 23 \nicer\ observations were also performed continuously from the beginning of the first segment of \ixpe\ until the beginning of the second.
-In Fig.~\ref{fig:nicer_flux}, we report the variation of the 2.0 -- 10.0 keV flux compared to the values observed during the past and new XMM+{\it NuSTAR}+\ixpe\ campaigns.
-We note that the 6 observations strictly simultaneous to the first segment of the new \ixpe\ observation (see light green band on the left of Fig.~\ref{fig:nicer_flux}), display a flux similar to that measured during X2+N2.
-We thus fit the 6 simultaneous pointings to monitor possible changes in the absorbers and continuum.
-We note that, due to discrepancies between the \nicer\ and XMM spectra below 1 keV, and because this energy band is not crucial for our purposes, we only consider data above this energy.
-A good fit ($\chi^2$/d.o.f = 718/612) is obtained allowing the normalization of the primary emission and the first neutral PC (column density and covering factor) to vary for the different spectra.
+In Fig.~\ref{fig:nicer_flux}, we report the variation of the 2.0 -- 10.0 keV flux compared to the values observed during the past and new \xmm+\nustar+\ixpe\ campaigns.
+We note that the six observations strictly simultaneous to the first segment of the new \ixpe\ observation (see light green band on the left of Fig.~\ref{fig:nicer_flux}) display a flux similar to that measured during X2+N2.
+We thus fit the six simultaneous pointings to monitor possible changes in the absorbers and continuum.
+We note that due to discrepancies between the \nicer\ and \xmm\ spectra below 1 keV and because this energy band is not crucial for our purposes, we only consider data above this energy.
+A good fit ($\chi^2$/d.o.f = 718/612) was obtained, allowing the normalization of the primary emission and the first neutral PC (column density and covering factor) to vary for the different spectra.
 In Fig.~\ref{fig:variation_pc}, we report the variation observed for the three free parameters.

-In conclusion, from the \nicer\ analysis, we confirm the presence of neutral variable absorption along the line-of-sight on short ($\sim$ 1day) timescales during the first and between each segment of the \ixpe\ observation.
-The same variability, along with that of the X-ray photon index, is also evident when fitting XMM and \nustar\ data.
+In conclusion, from the \nicer\ analysis, we confirm the presence of neutral variable absorption along the line of sight on short ($\sim$1 day) timescales during the first and between each segment of the \ixpe\ observation.
+The same variability, along with that of the X-ray photon index, is also evident when fitting \xmm\ and \nustar\ data.
 This variability extends over long timescales.
 Indeed, the parameters of the continuum and absorbers show variation when compared to the data taken in 2022 (see Table\,\ref{tab:1}).
 However, the overall adopted model appears to remain valid.
-Therefore, in the spectro-polarimetric analysis discussed in the next section, we will use this model for the two \ixpe\ campaigns, allowing these parameters to vary.
+Therefore, in the spectro-polarimetric analysis discussed in the next section, we used this model for the two \ixpe\ campaigns, allowing these parameters to vary.